-The Manitowish Waters Historical Society looks forward to a busy 2019.
-We have a variety of events and projects planned that both preserve and showcase our rich history.
-The Manitowish Waters Historical Society is an affiliated member of the Wisconsin Historical Society and enjoys the support of a large network of historical societies.
-Additionally, the Manitowish Waters Historical Society has 501c3 status from the IRS and offers members and supporters the same benefits as other nonprofit groups.
+2020 looks to be another exciting year for the Manitowish Waters Historical Society.
+We are expanding our events and projects to further preserve and share our community’s history.
+The MWHS is an affiliated member of the Wisconsin Historical Society and enjoys the support of a large network of historical societies.
+Additionally, the MWHS has 501(c))(3) status from the IRS and offers members and supporters the same benefits as other nonprofit groups.

-We are also continuing the tradition of gathering important historic information from our longtime residents, and we have sponsored historic gatherings with select Manitowish Waters' residents.
-Using the 1937 aerial photos from the state as a baseline of information, longtime residents can help locate key businesses and residences to create a permanent record for future generations.
-We also continue to create long-term documentation of oral histories from community members to capture our heritage.
+We are also continuing the tradition of gathering important historic information from our long-time residents, and we have sponsored historic gatherings with select Manitowish Waters' residents.
+These events focus on capturing oral histories from community members to further preserve our heritage.

 Community outreach activities have become an exciting tradition for the MWHS.
 Collaborating with the Chamber of Commerce, the MWHS continues the “Historic Mysteries of Manitowish Waters” series, using the popular Chamber After 5 venue on ????st. This year, the presentations will be review Stone, Fawn, Dog, Dead Pike and Circle Lily lakes' mysteries.
 Our MWHS Fun Night used a team Jeopardy format to allow up to eight people to answer Manitowish Waters’ history questions.
 Attendees had a great time, and our Fun Night will become an annual tradition.
 Many more presentations will be conducted at the Koller Library as well.